3ddysan/rpi-registry/README.md

 # rpi-registry

-docker registry v2 image for raspberry pi, based on the scratch image.
+docker registry v2 image for Raspberry Pi, based on the scratch image.
 The rest is taken from the official registry image.

 ## Prequisites